dpet23/CTF-writeups/README.md

 # CTF writeups

-My solutions for some Capture-The-Flag (CTF) pen-testing challenges
+My solutions for some Capture-The-Flag (CTF) pen-testing challenges.

+**Note:** Flags or flag locations may be revealed in the writeups.